EinoRuuth/Compound-intrest-calculator/README.md

 ## Math stuff

-Here is the calculation i used
+Here is the calculation i used (equation by chat-gpt from my python calculation)

 ![image](https://github.com/user-attachments/assets/62bef745-bb89-4c3f-951c-f57655a41fe8)